Hardwaregore/UnblockMe/README.md

 ```
 wget https://raw.githubusercontent.com/Hardwaregore/UnblockMe/main/InstallKasm/installClientside.sh && chmod 777 installClientside.sh && bash installClientside.sh
 ```

+If you use chromeOS or michalsoft bimbos, you have to download chrome

 # Get a "server"
 There are many ways you can get the "server" I was talking about in my Readme.md.